grandjam/jamesagrand-site/content/home/recruitment-status.md

   </div>
   <div class = "card-body d-flex flex-column">
     <h3 class = "card-title">UNDERGRADUATE STUDENTS</h3>
-    <p class = "card-text">I do not currently have openings for undergraduate research assistants and do not expect opportunities to participate in the lab.
+    <p class = "card-text">I do not currently have openings for undergraduate research assistants and do not expect opportunities to participate in the lab at this time.
 Please check back later.</p>
     <div class = "card-btn mt-auto">
       <a href = "/get-involved/undergraduate-ra" class = "btn btn-primary btn-lg mb-3 mb-md-1">
       <i class = "fas fa-circle-notch pr-1" aria-hidden="true"></i>